Eastern Turkey: Trabzon, Artvin & Erzurum July 3 – 6, 2019

 I have been to Turkey four times and all the countries bordering it at the east and the southeast namely i.e. Georgia, Armenia, Iran, Iraq, Syria and Lebanon.
 But I have never been to Eastern Turkey.
-As I have to fly Turkish Airline to Moscow to catch a flight to Anadyr on July 21, I take this opportunity to make a stop-over and tour around Eastern Turkey.
-I ask friends to join and only Kylie comes along.
-We book a 12-day tour of Eastern Turkey from July 5 to 12.
-The trip through the Upper Mesopotamia, the cradle of civilisation, is most interesting and exceeds my expectations.
+As I have to fly Turkish Airline to Moscow to catch a flight to Anadyr to join an expedition to Wrangel Island from July 22 to August 5, I take this opportunity to make a stop-over to explore this unknown region.
+I look for travel mates: only Kylie can join from July 3 to 15.
+My journey from the Black Sea to Mt Ararat, Van and the Upper Mesopotamia, the cradle of civilisation, is most interesting and exceeds my expectations.

 July 3 Monday: Hong Kong – Istanbul, Turkey – Trabzon

-We decided to fly a couple days earlier before the airfare would go up after early July.
-The travel agent Alkans Tour kindly provided us with accommodation in Trabzon for two nights before the tour began on July 5.
-We departed Hong Kong around midnight on Turkish Airline and arrived in Istanbul around 5:30 am.
+Our 12-day tour with Alkan Tour would begin in Trabzon on the Black Sea on July 5.
+We decided to fly earlier before the airfare went up.
+Alkans Tour kindly provided us with two free nights of accommodation in Trabzon.
+We departed Hong Kong at midnight on Turkish Airline and arrived in Istanbul around 5:30 am.
 As I had not checked through to Trabzon, I had to pick up my luggage and checked in again.
 Kylie who already got her boarding pass at the Hong Kong Airport, could go to the domestic departure hall direct.

 Anyway, it was a blessing in disguise.
-I was able to mull around to explore the new Istanbul Airport and considered the best option to catch my flight to Moscow on July 20.
-As the airport hotel charges over €140 a night, I rule out spending the night of July 19 at the airport hotel.
-My next best option would be to take an early flight to Istanbul on July 20.
-I keep all options open and would decide after discussing with our guide Sabahattin of Alkans Tour.
+I was able to mull around to explore the new Istanbul Airport and worked out the logistics to catch my flight to Moscow on July 20.
+I discovered a few things.
+First, the airport hotel charges over €140 a night.
+I immediately ruled out spending the night of July 19 at the airport hotel.
+Second, if I had to return to the Istanbul airport on July 19, I could check in and possibly spend a night at the airport lounge.
+Third, it is possible to check in my luggage through to Moscow in some major domestic airports and I would be fine as long as I would be at the gate around 9:30 am on July 20.
+I kept my option open and would decide later.

 Our plane to Trabzon was delayed for over half an hour and did not depart till 11 am.
 It was after 12:30 pm when we landed.
 I picked up my luggage at the domestic airport while Kylie’s luggage was missing.
 What happened was that her luggage had to be picked up at the international airport which is located at the other side of the airport complex.
 By the time we met up with our driver Burhan and arrived at Usta Park Hotel, it was after 2 pm.